yowlings/xbot_pre/README.md

 For controlling xbot safely by using echo sensor and collison detect sensor that whenever and whatever case xbot in, xbot will not run into the obstacle.

 # Usage
-There is three way to launch the xbot.
+There are three ways to launch the xbot.
 ### xbot_rplidar.launch
 >roslaunch xbot_bringup xbot_rplidar.launch